-Professor Brzozowski’s current research interests are in the theory of automata and formal languages, particularly in complexity of regular languages and finite automata.
+Professor Brzozowski’s research interests were in the theory of automata and formal languages, particularly in complexity of regular languages and finite automata.

 Finite automata and regular languages are the simplest models of computation, and appear in many applications.
 State complexity is a frequently used measure of complexity of regular language operations.
 It is the maximal number of states in a minimal deterministic finite automaton (DFA) of the language resulting from the operation as a function of the state complexities of minimal DFAs of the operands.